Mobile Suit Gundam Wing: Production

 The making of Gundam Wing was influenced by Mobile Fighter G Gundam with the idea of having five main characters.
 Originally, the series was meant to be titled Gundam Meteor after "Operation Meteor."
 Bandai suggested having a Gundam with the ability of transforming into a plane-like form (which led to the creation of the Wing Gundam and its "Bird Mode").
 The writers worked together for one week conceptualizing the characters, mobile suits and first 40 episodes.
 Director Masashi Ikeda reacted to their work comparing it to the first Gundam series, Zeta and G all at once.
 The series was more focused on drama than mecha, which the staff credits as one of the reasons for the show's popularity within the female demographic.

 Writer Katsuyuki Sumizawa expressed difficulties in the making of the story as opposed to his work in novels due to the fact he relayed duties to other members.
 However, the handling of the five characters was made easy due to the setting.
-Early sketches of the protagonists by Ikeda were handled by character designer Shuko Murase.
+Early sketches of the protagonists by Ikeda were handled by character designer Shūkō Murase.
 He was cast due to his work with Ikeda in Samurai Troopers.
 The director wanted the designs to appeal to the female demographic.
 Originally, Duo Maxwell was set as the protagonist but was replaced by Heero Yuy.
 The staff members noted Heero was too different from previous Gundam protagonists and were afraid he would be unpopular.
 The voice casting was more difficult to do than the ones from previous series due to the different atmosphere.

 Following the series' ending, the staff members were asked by the studio to make a sequel due to its popularity.
 Neither Ikeda nor executive producer Hideyuki Tomioka intended to make a sequel for Gundam Wing.
 However, Sumizawa was bothered by the finale as he felt the series ended abruptly.
-Tomioka asked Sumizawa if he could write a continuation which he agreed.
+Tomioka asked Sumizawa if he could write a continuation, which he agreed to do.